Teri McClure: Board Director, Retired General Counsel and CHRO – UPS

 LeighAnne Baker: Board Director, Retired CHRO – Cargill

 Bentina Terry: SVP, Region External Affairs & Community Engagement – Georgia Power

-As we all know, office politics can be messy, at best.
+As we all know, navigating workplace politics can be messy, at best.
 At worst, they block productivity and frustrate employees to the point of quitting.

 Ever been in this situation?